tsung1029/osiris-code.github.io/quickstart/index.md

 ## 1. Download the source code

-You can download the latest version of OSIRIS [here](https://latest.tar.gz2).
+You can download the latest version of OSIRIS _here_(coming soon).
 Alternatively, you can clone the OSIRIS repository using:

 ```bash
 $ git clone https://github.com/osiris-code/osiris.git